Richard F. Pettigrew: Early life and education

-Pettigrew was born to Andrew Jr. Pettigrew and Hannah B. Sawtelle on July 23, 1848 in Ludlow, Windsor County, Vermont, in the residences of his grandparents, parents, seven siblings, uncles, aunts and cousins.
+Pettigrew was born to Andrew Jr. Pettigrew and Hannah B. Sawtelle on July 23, 1848, in Ludlow, Windsor County, Vermont, in the residences of his grandparents, parents, seven siblings, uncles, aunts and cousins.
 He was the sixth child produced out of nine total.
 Pettigrew's siblings included Hannah M., Alma Jane, Henrietta Adelaide, Luella Belle, Justin A., Frederick (Fred) Wallace, Elizabeth Medora, and Harlan Page.
-In 1853, Andrew Jr. sold his store to the partnership of Emerson and Richards, and the family moved to Wisconsin in 1854 while Pettigrew was 6 years old.
+In 1853, Andrew Jr. sold his store to the partnership of Emerson and Richards, and the family moved to Wisconsin in 1854 when Pettigrew was six years old.
 Andrew Jr. moved the family because of his neighbors' tough anti-slavery beliefs, and the store was used for the circulation of anti-slavery literature.
-The store was boycotted by angry, pro-slavers who threatened the Pettigrew family with violence.
+The store was boycotted by angry pro-slavers who threatened the Pettigrew family with violence.

 The family settled in Rock County, near Union, Wisconsin.
 Pettigrew attended Evansville Academy, in Evansville.
 In 1866, Pettigrew went to Beloit to enroll in Beloit College.
 In the winter of 1868, Pettigrew entered law school at the University of Wisconsin–Madison.

 Career in the Dakotas

 Pettigrew moved to Dakota Territory in 1869 to work with a United States deputy surveyor.
 He settled in Sioux Falls, where he practiced law and engaged in surveying and real estate.
 He was a member of the territorial House of Representatives and served on the Territorial council.
-He was elected as a Republican to the U.S. House, serving from March 4, 1881 to March 3, 1883.
+He was elected as a Republican to the U.S. House, serving from March 4, 1881, to March 3, 1883.
 He was an unsuccessful candidate for reelection in 1882 but returned to the territorial council from 1885 to 1889.

 Pettigrew was also instrumental in the founding of many local communities around Sioux Falls by donating land.
-Pettigrew and his wife, Bessie, donated land in 1886 to aid the founding and development of Granite, Iowa in Lyon County.
+Pettigrew and his wife, Bessie, donated land in 1886 to aid the founding and development of Granite, Iowa, in Lyon County.
 In 1888, he and S.L.
 Tate both donated more land and were responsible for the founding of South Sioux Falls.
 Pettigrew wanted to build a suburb of Sioux Falls to the south and west.